Arbitrary control of the temporal waveform of photons during spontaneous emission: Quantum Optics Tools for Modeling the Temporal Mode of Photons

-In principle, one can always write the full atom–field state as a pure state in a joint Hilbert space.
-However, once we allow for the possibility of multiple emissions, even in the restricted case where at most a single $\pi$ photon can be produced while any number of $\sigma$ photons may be scattered, the pure state becomes a superposition over many different photon polarization-temporal modes and emission histories.
-The atom may emit zero, one, two, or more $\sigma$ photons at different times before a terminating $\pi$ emission (or no $\pi$ emission at all), and each such sequence of jumps leaves the atom in a different correlated state $|\chi_{n_\sigma, n_\pi}\rangle_A$ with $(n_\sigma,n_\pi)\in\{0,1,2,\dots\}\times\{0,1\}$.
-The exact pure state is therefore a highly entangled sum over all allowed $(n_\sigma,n_\pi)$, with amplitudes that depend on the full time record of the jumps, and cannot be expressed solely in terms of the mean photon numbers $\langle N_\sigma\rangle$ and $\langle N_\pi\rangle$.
+In principle, the joint atom--field state can always be represented as a pure state in an expanded Hilbert space.
+However, once multi-photon emission is allowed---even in the restricted case where at most one $\pi$ photon can be produced while an arbitrary number of $\sigma$ photons may be emitted---the state is naturally expressed as a superposition over quantum-jump records (emission histories) with different photon numbers, times, and polarizations.
+For example, the atom may emit $n_{\sigma}=0,1,2,\ldots$ $\sigma$ photons at different times before a terminating $\pi$ emission (or no $\pi$ emission at all), and each trajectory leaves the atom in a different conditional state correlated with the emitted field.
+The exact joint state is therefore a highly entangled sum over all allowed $(n_{\sigma},n_{\pi})\in\{0,1,2,\ldots\}\times\{0,1\}$ and associated time records, and cannot be specified solely by the mean photon numbers $\langle N_{\sigma}\rangle$ and $\langle N_{\pi}\rangle$.

-Identifying excitation pulses wherein the `at most one photon' approximation provides an accurate estimate of the actual state of the atom-photon system is a non-trivial problem.
-How closely the state given by the low emission approximation matches the true atom-photon wavefunction depends not only on $\langle N \rangle$, but also on the temporal distribution of emitted photons.
-Importantly, we cannot determine the relative probabilities of $n$-photon events or temporal correlations between photon emission times using $\langle N\rangle$ alone.
-For instance, even in the case where $\langle N \rangle$ is small (say 0.2), there will still be some probability for any such excitation process that 2, 3 or more photons were emitted.
-Additionally, when multiple photons are emitted, they will occupy distinct temporal modes due to antibunching which cannot be directly predicted by simply determining $\rho_{11}(t)$.
-We will return to this problem in Sec.~\ref{sec:qmc_tools}.
+Identifying excitation pulses for which the `at-most-one-photon' truncation accurately represents the true joint atom--field state is nontrivial.
+The validity of this single-photon approximation depends not only on the mean emitted photon number $\langle N\rangle$ and intrinsic properties of the emitter (i.e. the excited state lifetime and branching ratio), but also the temporal profile of the driving field.
+In particular, $\langle N\rangle$ alone does not determine the probabilities of higher-order events $P(N\ge 2)$ nor the temporal correlations between emission times in such events.
+For example, even when $\langle N\rangle$ is small (e.g., $\langle N\rangle<0.2$), the probability of two or more emissions is nonzero and can vary substantially between excitation waveforms.
+In Sec.~\ref{sec:QMC_tools} we describe numerical methods for computing photon-number statistics and time-resolved correlations for a given excitation pulse.